Ronin15/Armadillo_Madness_C3/README.md

 Notes :

-* need to implement more levels on two planned so far.
+* need to implement more levels only two planned so far.
 If succesfull will add more.

 - This is a game that my 6 year old at the time helped design and provided inpiration for the art.